Annibor/flowfocus-daily-planner/README.md

 ## Usage

-- This project is available for viewing and may be used for educational purposes.
+- This project is available for viewing and can be used for educational purposes.

 ## Modification

-- Modification, including altering, transforming or extending of this project is not permitted fon any commercial or public purposes without explicit permission.
+- Any modification, transformation, or extension of this project for commercial or public purposes is not allowed without explicit permission.

 ## Distrubition